Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 But Patterson believes the exchange could carry on.
 "I do think there are things that we've learned that could be applied in a new era or whatever post-ACA is," he says.

-Still, he worries an Obamacare repeal without a timely, adequate replacement, could cause some insurers to pull out of the exchange or charge higher rates.
+Still, he worries an Obamacare repeal without a timely, adequate replacement could cause some insurers to pull out of the exchange or charge higher rates.
 Already consumers saw premiums go up and choice go down this year.
-And this is pressing—insures have to file rate requests in Colorado in May.
+And this is pressing — insurers have to file rate requests in Colorado in May.
 "So the clock is ticking," Patterson says.
 "Somebody has to give us a little more guidance I think to the industry around what the new world is going to look like.
 And I think the sooner we do that the better it is for every consumer."

-But, he says beyond 2017, the exchange could look to expand its other lines of business beyond the individual marketplace.
+But, beyond 2017, he says, the exchange could look to expand its other lines of business beyond the individual marketplace.
 That could include helping small employers and public sector employers not in the marketplace figure out insurance packages and benefits.
 "I think that's somewhere where we can show some more value," he says.

-Colorado's exchange is also flirting with the possibility of working with neighboring states, particularly those in the mountain time zone.
-"We're kind of used to working together as western states on problems that are really unique to us," Patterson says.
+Colorado's exchange is also flirting with the possibility of working with neighboring states, particularly those in the Mountain time zone.
+"We're kind of used to working together as Western states on problems that are really unique to us," Patterson says.
 "That's where I would start."

 John Daley, Colorado Public Radio